sebasroldanm/theme/README.md

-# IOS style theme for MIUI 12
+# iOS style theme for MIUI 12

 _Theme for MIUI 12 in the style of iOS, this modified (credits at the end)._